Palaeomays/FOVS_vs_linear_methods/README.md

   Email: chris.mays@nhm.at

+## Absolute abundance calculator

+### Latest version:

+  v1.1.1

-### 3. Date of present version:
+### Date of present version:

   2025-02-03

-## Sharing/Access Information

-### 1. Licenses/restrictions placed on the code:
+### Licenses/restrictions placed on the code:

   Absolute abundance calculator © 2025 by Chris Mays, Marcos Amores, and Anthony Mays.
 Licensed under Creative Commons Attribution-ShareAlike 4.0 International

-## Troubleshooting
+### Troubleshooting

-### If you see the warning message: "Microsoft has blocked macros from running because the source of this file is untrusted."
+If you see the warning message: "Microsoft has blocked macros from running because the source of this file is untrusted."

   You can unblock macros by modifying the properties of the file as follows: